-Case fatality rates from breast cancer decreased more, in absolute terms, for larger than smaller sized tumors between 1975 and 2002 (Figure , Panel C).
+Case fatality rates from breast cancer decreased more, in absolute terms, for larger than smaller sized tumors between 1975 and 2002 (Figure 2, Panel C).
 For example, the rate decreased from 101 to 59 deaths per 100,000 for ≥5cm tumors while the rate decreased from 18 to 5 deaths per 100,000 for <1cm tumors.
 Case fatality rates from competing causes of death also decreased over time, although they exhibited less variation among tumor sizes.

 3.2.
 Gains in Life Expectancy.
+The decrease in size-specific case fatality rates from breast cancer and other diseases led to an increase in size-specific life expectancies.
+The growing share of smaller size tumors placed greater weight on the life expectancies for these tumors, compared to those of larger sized tumors.
+These two patterns led to an increase of 10.94 years in overall life expectancy for a 40-year old newly diagnosed breast cancer patient between 1975 and 2002 (Figure 3).
 First, the temporal shift towards smaller sized tumors contributed 2.92 years to the gain in life expectancy (27%).
 This 2.92 year net contribution results from offsetting trends in the share of cancers by tumor size: increasing contributions from the growing share of smaller sized tumors and decreasing contributions from the shrinking share of larger sized tumors.
 Second, improvements in case fatality rates from breast cancer contributed 6.79 years to the gain in life expectancy (62%).
 Specifically, reductions in case fatality rates from breast cancer contributed 1.12 years for <1cm tumors, 2.36 years for 1-2cm tumors, 1.12 years for 2-3cm tumors, 1.52 years for 3-5cm tumors, and 0.66 years for ≥5cm tumors.
 Third, reductions in case fatality rates from competing causes of death across all tumor sizes contributed the remaining 1.25 years to the gain in life expectancy (11%).

 3.3 Contribution by Age Group to Earlier Detection.
+Across all ages, earlier detection contributed 2.92 years of life to the 10.94-year gain in life expectancy (Table 1).
+By age group, earlier detection among 40-49, 50-59, 60-69, 70-79, and 80-89 year olds contributed nearly equally in absolute terms to the overall contribution of earlier detection: between 0.41 to 0.72 years of life.
+In other words, earlier detection in these decades of life each contributed to between 3.7% and 6.6% to the gain in life expectancy.

 3.4.
 Varying Level of Overdiagnosis.
-In secondary analysis, we varied the overdiagnosis level among these tumors sizes between 0% and 52% (Figure ).
+In the primary analysis, we assumed the overdiagnosis level for ≤3cm tumors equaled 10%.
+In secondary analysis, we varied the overdiagnosis level among these tumors sizes between 0% and 52% (Figure 4).
 As the overdiagnosis level increased, the proportionate contribution from reductions in case fatality rates from breast cancer increased while the proportionate contribution from earlier detection decreased.
 For example, at a 20% overdiagnosis level, the contributions to the 10.31-year gain in life expectancy were 66% from reductions in case fatality rates from breast cancer, 23% from the temporal shift to smaller sized tumors, and 12% from reductions in case fatality rates from competing causes of death.
 We also independently varied the overdiagnosis level for <1cm tumors and 1-3cm tumors and reached similar conclusions (Supplementary Appendix Section H).

 4. Discussion